Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/PACKAGE_UPGRADE_PLAN_2.md

 # Package upgrade plan 2 for Manager, IngestAPI, and HilltopCrawler

+## Current upgrade position — August 2026

+The Spring Boot 3 / Gradle 8 maintenance pass for this plan has been completed to a satisfactory point.
+Stop further major-platform upgrade work for now.

+Current position:

+- Do not upgrade to Spring Boot 4 now.
+- Do not upgrade to Spring Framework 7 now.
+- Do not upgrade to Spring Kafka 4, Hibernate 7, Springdoc 3, or other Spring Boot 4-oriented dependency lines now.
+- Do not upgrade to Gradle 9 now.
+- Do not start a Kotlin major-version/platform upgrade now; keep Kotlin changes limited to the currently supported project line unless a separate compatibility review is agreed.
+- Review the Spring Boot 4 / Gradle 9 / Kotlin platform position again in 2027.

+Until that 2027 review, prefer only low-risk patch/minor updates that remain compatible with Spring Boot 3.x, Spring Framework 6.x, Gradle 8.x, and Java/Kotlin JVM target/toolchain 21.

 This plan lists remaining package-upgrade work for the Kotlin/Spring packages while staying on the current major platform lines:

 - Spring Boot 3.x / Spring Framework 6.x